Network Security, Vulnerability Management, Patch/Configuration Management

 Some experts believe that the rating was a bit heavy handed and, in real-world terms, the flaws were not all they were made out to be.
 Researchers with security company Ontinue noted that there are some qualifications for an attack to take place.

-“In order to leverage this vulnerability, an attacker would need to access the vulnerable system from the local network, or access it from the internet through a promiscuous firewall ‘NAT’ rule,” said the Onitnue team.
+“In order to leverage this vulnerability, an attacker would need to access the vulnerable system from the local network, or access it from the internet through a promiscuous firewall ‘NAT’ rule,” said the Ontinue team.

 “In turn the vulnerable system must be permitted to contact a device (controlled by the attacker) which hosts a malicious printer driver.”